ProjectAlita/projectalita.github.io/docs/user-guide/datasources.md

 ELITEA supports a variety of file types and offers flexible settings to handle your documents effectively.
 Below is an easy-to-understand breakdown of the options, settings, and parameters available for configuration.

 * **Name** - specify a unique name for your source configuration.
 This helps in easily identifying and managing multiple sources.
 * **Choose File Option** - select the file you wish to process.
 ELITEA supports a range of commonly used file types, ensuring compatibility and ease of use.
-Supported File Types: PDF, DOCX, TXT, JSON.
+Supported file types: PDF, DOCX, TXT, JSON.
 * **Advanced Settings** - under this section, additional features enable further customization of how your file is processed.
     * **Split Pages** - when enabled, each page of your document is treated as a separate entity.
 This is particularly useful when dealing with PDF documents, enabling more granular control over the analysis or processing of individual pages.
     * **Parse Tables by Rows** Selecting this option ensures that any tables within your document are parsed row by row, maintaining the structure and context.
 This setting is valuable when dealing with documents that contain tabular information, ensuring the data remains organized and comprehensible.